MarisolAL/pixel-gol/README.md

 # Pixeled Game of Life

+> ⚠️ Disclaimer: Due to Katsu still being in development with ongoing changes to its API, this project will be paused until the first official release of Katsu is published.
+Stability and compatibility will be revisited once the library reaches a more stable version.

 This project is an implementation of John Conway's Game of Life using Katsu 2D video game library.
 The Game of Life is a cellular automaton where cells on a grid can live, die, or multiply based on specific rules.
 This implementation visualizes the cells by plotting live and dead pixels on the screen.

 This project uses [Katsu](https://github.com/fadedled/Katsu) library for rendering graphics.
 Katsu is a simple and lightweight 2D videogame library designed to provide an easy way to create 2D graphical videogames.
 Special thanks to the developers of Katsu for providing this tool.

 ## Rules of the Game